0

 2

 • And yes, I do mean competitive.
 If your answer seems duplicitious, a lot of people will downvote.
 That's of course assuming I can even find a question I can answer on SE that isn't already, ironically, locked from new users.
-Apr 15, 2017 at 12:51
+Commented Apr 15, 2017 at 12:51

 • You can ask and answer your own question